moechofe/lowresrmx/asset.dev/manual.md

         end sub
         call print_score(score)

-An other option is to rely on [global scope](#global-scope).
+Another option is to rely on [global scope](#local-and-global-scope).

 ### Passed by reference

-Arguments are passed by reference, it's means that a variable passed to a proceduce and being modified by this procedure will stay modified when exiting the proceduce.
+Arguments are passed by reference.
+This means that a variable passed to a procedure and being modified by this procedure will stay modified when exiting the procedure.

     sub modify_it(a)
         a=123